-First you need software that is capable of electronically signing PDFs, such as our PDF Sign&Seal (a desktop application for manual creating PDF signatures) or our ADSS Signing Server (a server application for bulk, automated or web-services PDF signing ).
-Both are available for evaluation to people that complete our registration process providing they do not use anonymous contact details .
+First, you need software that is capable of electronically signing PDFs, such as Ascertia's PDF Sign&Seal (a desktop application for manual creating PDF signatures) or our ADSS Signing Server (a server application for bulk, automated or web-services PDF signing ).

-The other thing you need is a document signing certificate (i.e. your cryptographic signing key) – again you can get a free key and certificate directly from our site here.
-This PDF document signing certificate proves your identity in the online world and shows that it was indeed you who signed a PDF document.
+The other thing you need is a document signing certificate (i.e. your cryptographic signing key).
+You can get a free key and certificate directly from our site here.
+This PDF document signing certificate proves your digital identity and shows that it was indeed you who signed a PDF document.

 The PDF Signature is created by the PDF signing software using a simple process as follows:

-Of course there are many types of PDF Signatures and the rest of this article explains some of these.
-The important thing to remember is that PDF signatures are standardised (ISO 32000-1 and ISO 19005-1), so it means when you sign a PDF document using standard software like our PDF Sign&Seal or ADSS Signing Server, then these signed PDF documents can be also be read and verified using other third party PDF software including the ubiquitous Adobe® Reader or the increasingly common Foxit® Reader and other standards compliant providers.
+It means when you sign a PDF document using standard software, then these signed PDF documents can be also be read and verified using other third-party PDF software including Adobe® Reader, Foxit® Reader and other standards-compliant providers.

 The following screenshot shows an invisible PDF signature being viewed inside Ascertia PDF Sign&Seal: